Track and Trace for Governments

 China

-Despite facing opposition, the PIATS system increased tax collection, reduced the grey market, and improved data transparency.
-One concern to be aware of is that many prioritise meeting government requirements over extracting additional value.
+Despite facing opposition, the PIATS system increased tax collection, reduced the gray market, and improved data transparency.
+One concern to be aware of is that many prioritize meeting government requirements over extracting additional value.

 USA

-It is estimated that one in 10 medicines sold in legal markets, especially in medium- to low-income or developing countries, are counterfeit.
-Moreover, a recent report from US pharmaceutical companies found that they lose about $200 billion every year due to fake drugs in the legal supply chain.
+According to WHO, 1 in 10 medicines sold in legal markets, especially in medium- to low-income or developing countries, are counterfeit.
+Moreover, a 2014 report from US pharmaceutical companies found that they lose about $200 billion annually due to fake drugs in the supply chain.

-The Food and Drug Administration initiated a 10-year multi-stage track & trace programme for pharmaceuticals from 2013 to 2023.
+The Food and Drug Administration (FDA) initiated a 10-year multi-stage track and trace program for pharmaceuticals from 2013 to 2023.
 There was no single private or public operator.
 Instead, large private players supported individual track & trace solutions; for example, TraceLink collaborated with 15 of the 20 large pharmaceutical companies.

 Brazil